David-Kopczynski/nix/hosts/laptop/README.md

 ## 🚀 Setup
 As we are on a fresh system, we need our configuration to get started. \
+Start by going through the NixOS graphical installer to select the keyboard layout and then proceed to the terminal. \
 Download the repository and navigate to this directory:

 ```bash